regnarg/bc/text/changedet.md

 This layout improves performance for most of the normal filesystem access patterns (by improving locality between metadata and data blocks).
-However, scanning the whole filesystem is not one of them.
+However, scanning the whole file system is not one of them.

 Not all filesystems are like this.
 For example, NTFS keeps all file metadata in one contiguous region called the Master File Table (MFT) at the beginning of the